rahaveep/MLproject1/README.md

 ### analysis

-Direcotry dedicated to the analysis of convolutional layers and measurements of their similarities and cross-correlations.
+Directory dedicated to the analysis of convolutional layers and measurements of their similarities and cross-correlations.

 ### data